-What to Expect During Artificial Insemination continued...
+What to Expect During the Procedure continued...

-Artificial insemination is a short, relatively painless procedure that many women describe as being similar to a Pap smear.
-Some women have cramping during the procedure and light bleeding afterward.
-Immediately after the procedure, your doctor will probably have you lie down for about 15 to 45 minutes to give the sperm a chance to get to work.
-After that, you can resume your usual activities.
+Artificial insemination is short and relatively painless.
+Many women describe it as similar to a Pap smear.
+You may have cramping during the procedure and light bleeding afterward.
+Your doctor will probably have you lie down for about 15 to 45 minutes to give the sperm a chance to get to work.
+After that, you can get back to your usual activities.

 - Older age of the woman

-- Poor egg quality
+- Poor egg or sperm quality

-- Severe endometriosis
+- Severe case of endometriosis

-- Blockage of fallopian tubes (IUI will usually not work in this case)
+- Blockage of fallopian tubes -- IUI will usually not work in this case

 Other Issues With Artificial Insemination

-Your doctor may suggest trying artificial insemination at least three to six times with injectable hormones before moving on to another -- usually more costly and invasive -- treatment.
-If you're not successful, don't despair -- there are other approaches that you can try, such as in vitro fertilization with your own eggs or with donor eggs.
+Your doctor may suggest trying it at least three to six times with injectable hormones before moving on to another treatment.
+If artificial insemination doesn't help you, there are other approaches you can try, such as in vitro fertilization with your own eggs or with donor eggs.